KewKalustian/Harvardx_Capstone_1_of_2_MovieLens_Project/README.md

-# MovieLens Movie Rating Predicitons
+# MovieLens Project Submission

-Project-Report for the Havardx Data Science-Certificate with these desired files:
+Submission for the Havardx Data Science-Certificate with these desired files:

-* 1. PDF-Report
+* 1. PDF report
 * 2. Rmd.file
-* 3. R-Script
+* 3. R script